 In 1962, Pilcher spoke to the newspaper The Sun-Herald stating that the lack of job opportunities for women in town planning caused her to leave Australia four years prior.
-As a result, Pilcher worked all across North America, including in Winnipeg, Manitoba.
+As a result, Pilcher worked all across North America, including in Winnipeg.
 Described as quick moving and quick witted, Pilcher was hired by Green Blankstein Russell (GBR) in December 1958.
-She became the chief of their planning department, possibly the first person to hold such a position in a private architecture firm in Canada.
+She became chief of its planning department, possibly the first person to hold such a position in a private architecture firm in Canada.

 As a town planner and architect, Pilcher wished to see people living in pleasant and inspiring environments.
-She was concerned with the sociological aspects of housing development and community design as well as convenient, fast, and safe lines of communications between the home and work place.
-Pilcher’s early projects with GBR included developing an approach to the new Winnipeg International Air Terminal as well as how to approach the proposed International Duluth Seaport Corporation’s harbour installations.
+She was concerned with the sociological aspects of housing development and community design as well as convenient, fast, and safe lines of communication between the home and workplace.
+Pilcher’s early projects with GBR included planning the new Winnipeg International Air Terminal and how to approach the proposed International Duluth Seaport Corporation’s harbour installations.
 She later worked on the North South Freeway.
 Pilcher represented GBR’s planning department at the Community Planning Association of Canada in September 1959.

 It is unclear how long Pilcher remained with GBR, but it is known that in 1964 she moved to Jamaica where she was employed as a government planner until 1980.
 Pilcher returned to Australia in 1989.